15 Most Popular Italian Pies & Cakes

 3. Torta Pasqualina (Easter Pie)

-As the name implies, the Pasqualina cake is a typical Easter recipe.
+As the name implies, the Pasqualina cake is a traditional Italian Easter recipe.
 It has ancient origins, first mentioned in a catalog from the 16th century.
 It is a specialty of Liguria, though it has now crossed regional borders and is found elsewhere.

 The original recipe specifies 33 thin layers of pastry, symbolizing the age of Jesus Christ.
 The filling includes prescinseua, which is a soft cheese typical of the area (a mixture of yogurt and ricotta), chard, marjoram, and boiled eggs.